ottodevs/proof-of-networking/README.md

 -   **It’s hard for Web3 People to remember everyone they meet at events and re-connect later.**

     -   As current Alternatives, some of them are documenting everything on Memo app or Spreadsheet.
+    -   But due to the lack of effective identity gating, one usually ends up getting not connected at all or waking up every day to an inbox flooded by random DMs and spam.

 -   **Web2 Social Media is Broken**
     -   Networks Sell your Data